 Sprained toes are common injuries.
-When you have a sprained toe, you may still be able to move that toe and walk, but you should still see your podiatrist to make sure your injury heals properly.
+When you have a sprained toe, you may still be able to move that toe and walk.
+But you should still see your podiatrist to make sure your injury heals the right way.

-When you have sprained your toe, it means that you’ve caused damage to one of the ligaments that surround your toe joint.
+If you've sprained your toe, it means that you’ve caused damage to one of the ligaments surrounding your toe joint.
 This damage could be a result of stretching, twisting or allowing strong forces to impact the ligaments.

-Because sprained and broken toes often present with the same symptoms, you should always see your doctor for foot and ankle injuries.
-You may need an X-ray to rule out a fracture.
+Now, sprained, strained and broken toes often present with the same symptoms.
+So important you understand the differences between these injuries.
+And you should always see your doctor for any foot and ankle injuries.
+Because you may need an X-ray to rule out a fracture.

 What are the Symptoms of a Sprained Toe?